DimiDR/ImagePredService/README.md

 $ pip install keras==2.1.5
 $ pip install pillow==7.0.0

-Make sure the Tensorflow Version 2.0.0 is installed.
-Other Versions cause different errors.
+Make sure the Tensorflow version 2.0.0 is installed.
+Other versions cause different errors.
 New TF versions could be more stabe in the future (Today: 29.01.2020).

 # Usability